 Drinking and smoking a lot and eating a little, he writes compulsively in his “coming of old age” journal.
 Meditating on what he has lost – the loves of his life, both dead and alive – he tries to console himself with the wisdom of the great thinkers and poets, but finds nothing but disappointment.
 If he is to slough off the darkness, he must do so himself.
 He slowly emerges from his self-imposed exile, drawn by the tender, bruised filaments of love for his daughter and grandson.

 Rich in ideas and feeling, Rick Gekoski’s debut novel is provocative and timely.
 With scalding prose, ruthless intelligence and an uncomfortably vivid protagonist, it faces some of the greatest, most uncomfortable questions about how we choose to live, and how to die.

 ‘A supreme example of a natural and skilled storyteller at work.’
 COLM TOIBIN

 ‘Gekoski is funny, and it’s delightful to read about serious books and laugh at the same time. ’ JEANETTE WINTERSON

 Rick Gekoski says: “I don’t know where James Darke came from, his voice simply popped into my head and he wouldn’t go away.
-When I was writing the novel I was perfectly clear that Canongate would be the best publisher for it.
-I was delighted to find that they agreed.”
+When I was writing the novel I was perfectly clear that Canongate would be the best publisher for it and I was delighted to find that they agreed.”